You can fix anything but a blank page.

 Do not just tell us "click here" for your website or Amazon page.

 Specify the agent's name in the subject line, if you have a preference.

 Non-compliant submissions will be neither read nor answered.

-If your book has been previously published in any form or fashion, we will need you to pull it off the market everywhere before we send it out anywhere.
+If your book has been previously published anywhere, in any form or fashion, be advised that we will need you to pull it off the market everywhere before we send it out anywhere.
 Tell us in the body of your email:

 The publisher and release date.

 How many you have sold (not including freebies!), in all versions.